Simhaksan Visit Overview

-From Yakcheon Temple, you can choose from three trails, and you should take the middle one.
-The middle trail starts with a steep slope.
-After that, it consists of gentler inclines and uphill stairs.
-It’s the fastest route to the summit of Simhak Mountain.
-It takes about 20–30 minutes.
+From Yakcheonsa, there are three hiking trails, and you can take the middle path.
+The middle trail is steep at first.
+After that, it consists of a gentler slope and ascending stairs.
+It is the fastest route to the summit of Simhaksan.
+It takes about 20 to 30 minutes.

 There was a cat near the summit that looked like an injeolmi rice cake.
 I’m not sure how it managed to endure the winter better than the past summer.